KnugiHK/WhatsApp-Chat-Exporter/README.md

-  --no-html             Do not output html files --check-update        Check for updates (require Internet access) --assume-first-as-me  Assume the first message in a chat as sent by me (must be used together with -e)
+  --no-html             Do not output html files --check-update        Check for updates (require Internet access) --assume-first-as-me  Assume the first message in a chat as sent by me (must be used together with -e) --no-avatar           Do not render avatar in HTML output --import              Import JSON file and convert to HTML output --business            Use Whatsapp Business default files (iOS only) --preserve-timestamp  Preserve the modification timestamp of the extracted files (iOS only) --wab WAB, --wa-backup WAB
+                        Path to contact database in crypt15 format --time-offset {-12,-11,-10,-9,-8,-7,-6,-5,-4,-3,-2,-1,0,1,2,3,4,5,6,7,8,9,10,11,12,13,14}
+                        Offset in hours (-12 to 14) for time displayed in the output

 WhatsApp Chat Exporter: 0.9.7 Licensed with MIT
 ```